Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 These moths lay eggs on leaves, and the larvae feed on foliage in the summer months before pupating in the soil.

-This species is fairly common throughout the state and can be seen flitting around gardens and meadows during the year’s warmer months.
+This species is fairly common throughout the state and can be seen flitting around gardens and meadows during the warmer months of the year.

 9. Ruddy Dagger Moth

-The Ruddy Dagger Moth, or Acronicta rubricoma, is a medium-sized moth found throughout North Carolina.
+The Ruddy Dagger Moth, or Acronicta rubricoma, is a medium-sized moth throughout North Carolina.

-It has an overall rusty-red color with some white markings on its wings.
-The wingspan of these types of moths in North Carolina can reach up to three inches.
+It is overall rusty-red with some white markings on its wings.
+These types of moths in North Carolina can reach up to three inches in wingspan.

 The Ruddy Dagger Moth is usually seen during the summer months between May and September when it flies at night in search of food sources like flowers, tree sap, and carrion.

-During the day, it will often rest on tree trunks or foliage, appearing as if it is sleeping.
+During the day, it will often rest on tree trunks or foliage, appearing to be sleeping.

 The larvae of this species can be found from early spring through late summer and feed on various trees and shrubs, such as maple, birch, willow, and elm.
 They are dark grey with small spines on their bodies.

-This species is generally considered not to be a major pest, although its larvae can sometimes cause damage to trees by feeding on leaves.
+This species is generally considered not a major pest, although its larvae can sometimes cause damage to trees by feeding on leaves.

-Removing the infested leaves and treating the trees with a suitable insecticide is best in these cases.
+Removing the infested leaves and treating the trees with a suitable insecticide is best.

-Overall, the Ruddy Dagger Moth is an interesting species found throughout North Carolina.
+Overall, the Ruddy Dagger Moth is an interesting species throughout North Carolina.

 It is important to remember that while they may cause minor damage to trees, they do not typically cause any major problems.